philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 [^1]: The MDN web docs feature a great [article](https://developer.mozilla.org/en-US/docs/Tools/Performance/Scenarios/Intensive_JavaScript) about this issue.
 [^2]: This is a fancy term for returning for a function that is able to resume.
 Check out [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/yield) for a similar concept.
 [^3]: In the [current implementation](https://github.com/facebook/react/blob/master/packages/scheduler/src/forks/SchedulerHostConfig.default.js), this is achieved by using [`postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) inside a [`requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) callback.
 This will then be called right after the frame is rendered.
-[^4]: There is also an alternative way to enable Concurrent Mode by using the new [`createRoot()`](https://github.com/facebook/react/blob/1d48b4a68485ce870711e6baa98e5c9f5f213fdf/packages/react-dom/src/client/ReactDOM.js#L833-L853) API.
-[^5]: After processing the first `keypress` event, the browser sees pending events in its queue and decides to run the event listener before rendering the frame.
+[^4]: After processing the first `keypress` event, the browser sees pending events in its queue and decides to run the event listener before rendering the frame.